 Ms. Eggleston holds a BA from the University of Massachusetts- Amherst and a law degree from Golden Gate University.
 Ms. Eggleston was admitted to practice law in the State of California and in the Northern District Court of the United States in 1991.
-She has practiced law in the Bay Area for over 22 years, representing both public and private sector employees and small businesses in a variety of matters.
+She has practiced law in the Bay Area for 29 years, representing both public and private sector employees and small businesses in a variety of matters.

 The Law Office of Janis E. Eggleston has represented a number of Union-represented and non-Union represented public sector employees in a variety of matters, including: discipline and pre-termination due process hearings, post-termination appeals, and personnel commission appeals.
 She also represents employees who have been discriminated against, harassed and retaliated against and will assist in filing internal complaints with employers and file charges with the DFEH or EEOC.